 Argon leakage is a known possibility – although not a guarantee.
 Leakage can depend on several factors, such as the construction of the window, the integrity of the seals and weather conditions the window is subjected to.
 Remember, regardless of whether the glass itself is double or triple-glazed, each window is different.
 Casement windows, sash windows, tilt and turn windows – each one is constructed differently and has varying levels of integrity.

 In the event of an argon leak that isn’t caused by noticeable, excessive damage – you’re looking at a very low rate of leakage.
 Something along the lines of 1% a year.
-Meaning it will be decades until you see a noticeable decline.
+Meaning it will be decades until you see a noticeable decline in the efficiency of your home.

 Not so effective in hot areas